Arlo SoHo Hotel: Where To Stay In New York

 What feels strange initially – with the number of non-guests hanging out at the hotel – makes sense in the end.
 Arlo SoHo is an inspired boutique hotel where modern travellers and urban locals come together to exude the vibrant energy that I’ve mentioned.
 The hotel is just a short walk from trendy Soho and scenic Hudson River and it’s quickly become a go-to oasis for many.
 Innovation is key when it comes to modern living solutions and Arlo SoHo Hotel nails every bit of it.

 I glance back out of the window and the sun’s up.
 As much as jet-lag has limited my sleep, I roll out of the sleeping pod, momentarily forgetting how much higher this bed sits off the floor.
-I check myself in the mirror – yup, the puffy eyes are real but I’m ready to explore the hotel and neighbourhood.
+I check myself in the mirror – yup, the puffy eyes are real but I’m ready to explore the neighbourhood and other NYC districts.
 I hear Thom Browne and Issey Miyake are just two blocks away…